piyushpathak03/cracking-the-data-science-interview-in-7-days/README.md

 This section contains portfolio of data journalism articles completed by me for freelance clients and self-learning purposes.

-For a more visually pleasant experience for browsing the portfolio, check out [jameskle.com/data-journalism](https://jameskle.com/data-journalism)
+For a more visually pleasant experience for browsing the portfolio, check out [**Piyush Pathak**](https://anirudhrapathak3.wixsite.com/piyush)

 - ### Statistics